Skip to Content

 Complications of tension headaches

-• Take the wrong drugs that won't help your type of headache.
+• Take the wrong drugs that won't help your headache or may make it worse.

 • Drink lots of water.